top of page

 • Articulation and speech intelligibility

-• Efficiency of orthodontic treatment
+• Success with orthodontic treatment

 • Adequate sleep